UK housing market strains grow as mortgage rates creep higher

 Stubbornly high British inflation data last month sparked a big jump in market interest rates as investors scrambled to price in more increases in borrowing costs from the Bank of England in coming months.

 Interest rates offered by mortgage lenders have soared in response.
-Late on Thursday, HSBC temporarily withdrew mortgage products for new customers until Monday.
+Late on Thursday, HSBC temporarily withdrew mortgage products for customers applying via brokers.

-"To ensure that we can stay within our operational capacity and meet our customer service commitments, we occasionally need to limit the amount of new business we can take each day," an HSBC spokesperson said.
+"To help ensure that new customers get the best possible service, we occasionally need to limit the amount of new business we can take each day via broker services," an HSBC spokesperson said.

+HSBC said its mortgage products and interest rates remained available for existing customers.

 Rival lender Nationwide Building Society also raised its mortgage rates on Friday, having already revised them up twice since last month's Bank of England interest rate hike.